unbit/uwsgi-docs/tutorials/ReliableFuse.rst

 The problem with the current setup, is that if the fuse-zip process dies the instance will no more be able to access /app until it is respawned

 uWSGI 1.9.18 added the --mountpoint-check option.
 It forces the master to constantly verify the specified filesystem.
-If it fails the whole instance is bruttaly destroyed.
+If it fails the whole instance will be brutally destroyed.

 As we are under The Emperor, soon after the vassal is destroyed it will be restarted in a clean state (allowing the Fuse mountpoint to be started again)